 The Criminal Division represents accused persons at the Ontario Court of Justice in regards to summary conviction offences under the Criminal Code of Canada (including hybrid offences where the Crown has elected to proceed by way of summary conviction) such as theft under $5000, assault, mischief under $5000, fraud under $5000, and possession of controlled substances.
 The Criminal Division may also represent those charged with significant provincial offences such as driving without insurance and careless driving.

 Caseworkers in the Criminal Division review evidence, meet with prosecutors to discuss resolutions, assist with guilty pleas and sentencing hearings, and conduct trials.

-Parents and spouses often do not know their rights when it comes to a separation or divorce.
-The Family division provides legal services to parents and spouses regarding such issues as custody, access, child support, and spousal support.
+The Family division provides legal services to parents and spouses regarding such issues as decision-making responsibility (formerly known as custody), parenting time (formerly known as access), child support, spousal support and divorces.
 These services include advice and representation.
 The Family Division does not deal with child protection matters or property issues in relation to a separation or divorce.
 We can, however, provide referrals for these services.

-Tenants often do not know their rights and landlords can use this to their advantage.
-Accordingly, the Tenant Division provides legal services to tenants in regards to disputes with landlords.
-Caseworkers in the Tenant Division may represent tenants in both the Small Claims Court and at the Landlord and Tenant Board (LTB).
-Students also provide duty counsel services at the LTB on a weekly basis.
-Duty counsel services ensure that tenants who appear at the LTB unrepresented receive free legal information and assistance before their hearing.
+Students in the Tenant Division may also provide duty counsel services at the LTB.
+Duty counsel services ensure that tenants who appear at the LTB unrepresented receive free legal services before their hearing.